cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

     % cd build
     % cmake ..
     % make check
+    % make check-milestone

+`check` will run all of the tests for the entire PA, while `check-milestone` will only run the tests for the milestone.
 If there is a test failure, we can "zoom in" to build a single test program and run it in isolation like this:

     :::bash
     % cd ${HOME}/ece2400/netid/pa1-math/build